SIP Connection: Types

 FQDN Connection Setup

-2. Enter the name you wish to have for your connection
+2. Enter the name you wish to have for your connection.

 3. Select FQDN as the Connection Type

 This connection type is slightly different as it has an inbound setting and an outbound setting.
-You can specify any specific port by adding a colon after the FQDN followed by the port (my.domain.com:5080)

 In the inbound settings, choose your FQDN type (for most users this will be A) and enter your Fully Qualified Domain Name in the input box.
 Click Save FQDN to add the address.